-Unprotected The product offered no notification Detected but The product detected the or protection capabilities against not protected technique but did not protect this technique. against it.
-Prevented The product blocked the Detected and The product detected and prerequisite for the technique, protected protected against the which was not tested. technique.
+Unprotected The product offered no notification or protection capabilities against this technique.
+Detected but not protected The product detected the technique but did not protect against it.
+Prevented The product blocked the prerequisite for the technique, which was not tested.
+Detected and protected The product detected and protected against the technique.